deepjs/deepjs/DOCS/ocm.md

 ### OCM store

-To define a store with a particular behaviour for particular mode(s) (e.g. current user role(s)), you could define the OCM manager as a protocol.
+To define a store with a particular behaviour for particular mode(s) (e.g. current user role(s)), you could define the OCM manager directky with a protocol. (or associate the manager to its protocole later with deep.protocole(name, obj))

 ```javascript